nanoframework/nanoFramework.Azure.Devices/README.md

 ### Method callback

 Method callback is supported as well.
 You can register and unregister your methods.
-Here are few examples:
+Here are a few examples:

 ```csharp
 azureIoT.AddMethodCallback(MethodCallbackTest);